dgwatkins/wcml/readme.txt

 * Bug fix: When using comma for a decimal separator, for custom prices, the rounded values were not determined correctly
 * Bug fix: In some cases, translated product variations were displayed as 'out of stock' on the front end.
 * Fixed a fatal error occurring when selecting the WPML admin language to 'All languages' on the WooCommerce settings page
+* Compatibility with WooThemes Mix and Match Products
+* Fixed a bug preventing a shipping to be set to a variation when the default language of the product was not English
+* Fixed a bug that was sometimes preventing the 'incl. vat' suffix to be displayed on prices
+* Fixed a compatibility issue with Gravity Forms Product Add-Ons

 = 3.7.9 =
 * Fixed an issue prevent the correct plugin activation in some cases